Quick Start Guide

 please email your information to email@example.com.
 Thanks!

-The login nodes role is to compile software, submit a parallel or batch program to a job queuing system and to gather/analyze results.
-Other than when observing interactive jobs it should rarely be necessary for a user to log on to one of the compute nodes and in some cases compute node logins are disabled altogether.
+The login nodes role is to compile software, submit a parallel or batch program to the job queuing system and to gather/analyze results.

 Log into your environment